paragonmaik/mittere/README.md

   </pre>
 </div>

-A simple cUrl like tool built in go, leveraging the Cobra library that reads yaml and json to make htpp requests.
+A simple cUrl like tool built in go with the Cobra library.
+Mittere reads yaml and json files to make htpp requests.